abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Set private note on profile

 Sets a private note on a user.
+Version history:  3.2.0 - added

 ### Example
 ```dart